codyfalkosky/BlogGPT/Data_Preparation.md

 ## Conversion to Message Format
 ***

 Given the intention to fine-tune the LLama 3 Instruct model, the training data needed to conform to the specific message format required by LLama 3 Instruct.
-Multiple prompts were generated and labeled, then saved into a list in a JSON file containing approximately 15k blog generation examples and 15k heading generation examples.
+Multiple prompts were generated and labeled, then saved into a list in a JSON file containing approximately 15k blog generation examples.

 [NOTEBOOK](Data_Prep_Notebooks/3_Convert_To_Message.ipynb)